 Groceries are pretty easy.
 I have a weekly farmer’s market walking distance from my house on Friday and another one in Mar Vista on Sunday, so each week I make a trip to each to stock up.
 I don’t mind at all, especially having moved to Venice from Chicago where we had a tough time getting decent quality veg all year long.
 I especially like supporting the (relatively) local produce, meat, and other food producers instead of the big chains.

 As far as general groceries for meals, I make several trips a week instead of one big trip every week or two.
 It works out really well because anything I buy is generally fresh and consumed relatively quickly with little waste.
-The photo for this story makes me smile — it feels very Parisian, with a fresh baguette from Superba Food and Bread in my pannier.
+That photo for this story makes me smile — it feels very Parisian, with a fresh baguette in my pannier.
 In addition, I get the benefit of further exercise and clearing my head by taking multiple trips on my bike.

 I’ve also found I frequent local merchants a lot more often than I used to in the past, shopping at Lincoln Hardware or Helen’s Cycles instead of Home Depot and Performance Bike.